llopisdon/skies-adsb/docs/CLOUDFLARE-TUNNEL.md

 # 6. Update skies-adsb installation to include the Cloudflare Tunnel URLs

 You must now update your skies-adsb installation to include the Cloudflare Tunnel urls you just defined.
-Go to the location you built the skies-adsb app from and add the following entries to your .env file:
+Go to the location you built the skies-adsb app from and add the following entries to your src/.env file:

 ```
-cd /path/to/skies-adsb
+cd /path/to/skies-adsb/src
 ```

 ```
-OPTIONAL_SKIES_CLOUDFLARE_HOSTNAME=rpi.yourdomain.com
+VITE_OPTIONAL_SKIES_CLOUDFLARE_HOSTNAME=rpi.yourdomain.com
-OPTIONAL_SKIES_CLOUDFLARE_ADSB_HOST_URL=wss:rpi-ws.yourdomain.com
+VITE_OPTIONAL_SKIES_CLOUDFLARE_ADSB_HOST_URL=wss:rpi-ws.yourdomain.com
-OPTIONAL_SKIES_CLOUDFLARE_FLASK_HOST_URL=https:rpi-flask.yourdomain.com
+VITE_OPTIONAL_SKIES_CLOUDFLARE_FLASK_HOST_URL=https:rpi-flask.yourdomain.com
 ```

 rebuild the skies-adsb app: